Mikko1o/EmergencyWarnings/README.md

 pop_size: The population size, should be an integer.
 Due to rounding errors the actual population in the simulation might differ a bit from this parameter.

 steps: Choose a number of simulation steps.
 For radio and television this means number of different broadcasts of the warning.
-The interpretation is a different with sms, the different steps represent time intervals for checking cellphone.
+The interpretation is different with sms, the different steps represent time intervals for checking cellphone.